armandmcqueen/tf-tp-hvd-sm/README.md

 ## Pre-requisites
 1. [Create and activate an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)

-2. [Manage your service limits](https://aws.amazon.com/premiumsupport/knowledge-center/manage-service-limits/) so your EC2 service limit allows you to launch required number of GPU enabled EC2 instanes, such as p3.16xlarge.
+2. [Manage your service limits](https://aws.amazon.com/premiumsupport/knowledge-center/manage-service-limits/) so your EC2 service limit allows you to launch required number of GPU enabled EC2 instances, such as p3.16xlarge.
 You would need a minimum limit of 2 GPU enabled instances.
-For the prupose of this setup, an EC2 service limit of 8 p3.16xlarge instance types is recommended.
+For the purpose of this setup, an EC2 service limit of 8 p3.16xlarge instance types is recommended.

 3. [Install and configure AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)